fotahub/ArduinoFotaHubClient/extras/docs/getting-started/simple.md

 > &#x1F6C8; You can find the checksum of the new firmware version by selecting it in the `Details` section of your [FotaHub](https://fotahub.com) product and locating it in the properties of the same.

-2. Submit the firmware update info string to your board (`Send` button).
+1. Submit the firmware update info string to your board (`Send` button).
 This will trigger the firmware over-the-air update procedure.
 Upon successful completion, the board will be restarted:

 ![](simple-3.png "Execution of FOTA update")

-3. Close and reopen the serial monitor to verify that the board has been restarted and executes the new firmware version as expected.
-If your new firmware version includes the change wrt to the blink frequency of the built-in LED as mentioned above, you should now see that the latter is blinking significantly faster.
+1. Close and reopen the serial monitor to verify that the board has been restarted and executes the new firmware version as expected.
+In case that the new firmware version includes the change wrt to the blink frequency of the built-in LED as mentioned above, you should see that the latter is blinking significantly faster now.

 ![](simple-4.png "Running new firmware version")